 Introduction to formal composition, architectural typology and principles of building context in the design of buildings and artifacts with simple program elements.
+Minimum cumulative GPA of 2.5.
 Prerequisite: ARCH126.
 Fall

 Architecture as Craft Studio

 Design projects focusing on the materiality of architecture and the logic of construction.
 Prerequisites: ARCH215.
 Spring